 With over 15 million children entitled to support through a child support order, these payments can be crucial to the financial well-being and care of a child.
 Therefore, when a parent is not receiving these payments in full, financial stress and hardships commonly arise that may cause significant worry in the mind of the parent relying on this financial support for their child.
 If you have been awarded child support and have not received the full amount as ordered by the court, contact an experienced child support attorney.
 We will be able to discuss your legal options and assist you in securing these essential funds to support your child.

 Even if an obligated parent is making partial payments, they are considered to be delinquent in payments.
 Therefore, you will be able to take legal recourse.
-The first step is to consult with your Pensacola Child Support Attorney.
+The first step is to consult with your attorney.
 We will analyze the court order providing for the child support payments and review with you the records of the child support payments.
 If the court ordered amount does not match the amount provided by the obligated parent you may then seek to file a Motion for Contempt and Enforcement.

 This motion is employed when a party is violating a court order; here the order of child support.
 The motion will contain the initial court order displaying the required payment, as well as the past due amount.
 This order must be valid and enforceable in order to be considered by the court.
 This motion will then be served upon the obligated parent and will be set for a hearing before the court.

 At the hearing, you will need to provide evidence that the obligated parent has not met the child support order.
 This evidence may come in the form of bank account deposits, checks, or receipts that display the amount paid by the party or their failure to pay.
 Finally, the court must find that the obligated parent has the present ability to meet the child support obligation.
 The court will assume the obligated parent has the present ability to make these payments however; the obligated parent may present evidence of their inability that you may need to contradict.
 Evidence of ability to pay can be found in tax returns, pay stubs, employment, or any other form of income.